 All community partners have an account with the college and will record your hours utilizing the web based reporting system (except Feed My Starving Children, Goodwill, and Second Harvest, in which case you will need to secure their paper volunteer verification form) Notifying the service learning office at Jsmith@nhcc.edu begins a work flow that ensures your hours are documented.
 Additionally it is a good idea to print an activity log from the Service Learning main page and keep your own records.

 Hours Verification can be done by a student by going to the Verify Service Learning Hours link in the bottom right of this page.

-The service learning office is happy and ready to assist you in your placement.
+In the event you need additional assistance the service learning office is happy and ready to assist you in your placement.
 If you can articulate your availability, geographically where you would like to do your service and a general idea of the experience you would like to have; placement can be made quick and easy.
-Please make an office or phone appointment with Troy Nellis if you need assistance getting started.
+Please schedule an office or phone appointment with Troy Nellis if you need assistance getting started by contacting Jsmith@nhcc.edu.
 Completing the student interest questionnaire (located right side of home page) facilitates placement.

 - It is your responsibility to follow up with your community partner.
 Please ensure that future NHCC students will be valued and desired by our community partners.

 - If you are unsure of which community partner to work with download and complete the student interest questionnaire on the service learning home page and make an appointment with Troy Nellis, Director of Service Learning by calling 763-493-0520.
 Please allow 48hrs for return calls.
 For immediate scheduling please stop by the Business Department in the CBT building.